manithind/manithind.github.io/README.md

-# manithind.github.io
+# Wellcom to manithind.github.io
-Hi My Name is Maninthind
+Hi My Name is Manithind